GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   - Unlink element1 and element2.

   - Make sure data is flushed out of element2.
-Some elements might internally keep some data, you need to make sure not to lose data by forcing it out of element2.
-You can do this by pushing EOS into element2, like this:
+Some elements might internally keep some data, you need to make sure not to lose any by forcing it out of element2.
+You can do this by pushing `EOS` into element2, like this:

       - Put an event probe on element2's source pad.

-      - Send EOS to element2's sinkpad.
+      - Send `EOS` to element2's sinkpad.
 This makes sure the all the data inside element2 is forced out.

-      - Wait for the EOS event to appear on element2's source pad.
-When the EOS is received, drop it and remove the event probe.
+      - Wait for the `EOS` event to appear on element2's source pad.
+When the `EOS` is received, drop it and remove the event probe.

   - Unlink element2 and element3.
 You can now also remove element2 from
-    the pipeline and set the state to NULL.
+    the pipeline and set the state to `NULL`.

   - Add element4 to the pipeline, if not already added.
 Link element4 and element3.
 Link element1 and element4.

   - Make sure element4 is in the same state as the rest of the elements in the pipeline.
-It should be at least in the PAUSED state before it can receive buffers and events.
+It should be at least in the `PAUSED` state before it can receive buffers and events.

   - Unblock element1's source pad probe.
 This will let new data into